Zemgus Girgensons

 Zemgus Girgensons (born 5 January 1994) is a Latvian professional ice hockey player who is a forward for the Tampa Bay Lightning of the National Hockey League (NHL).
 He was selected in the first round, 14th overall, in the 2012 NHL entry draft by the Buffalo Sabres.
-With this selection, Girgensons became the highest-drafted Latvian in NHL history, 16 spots higher than previous highest selection, Sandis Ozoliņš, in 1991.
-In the previous year, Girgensons was selected in the second round, 28th overall, in the 2011 KHL Junior Draft by CSKA Moscow.
+With this selection, Girgensons became at that time the highest-drafted Latvian in NHL history, 16 spots higher than previous highest selection, Sandis Ozoliņš, in 1991.
 Girgensons was voted to the NHL All-Star Game in 2015.

 Playing career

 Girgensons began playing hockey in EVHS hockey school and was coached by former Dinamo Riga player Edmunds Vasiļjevs.
 He played in Latvian minor and youth leagues.

 Junior

 In 2009, Girgensons moved to North America and played in the Eastern Junior Hockey League (EJHL) for the Green Mountain Glades.
 The next season, he moved to the United States Hockey League (USHL) and played for the Dubuque Fighting Saints.
 In 2011, he became a USHL champion with the Fighting Saints, and he also participated in the USHL All-Star Game.
 In the 2011–12 season, his last as a junior, Girgensons was named as the captain of the Fighting Saints.